intikhab-h-bhat/copilot-studio/docs/004-create-topics.md

 Conversation nodes: These are steps in the conversation, such as messages, questions, or actions the agent takes to help the customer.

+## When you create a new agent (like a chatbot), it already comes with some built-in topics to help you get started.
+These topics are like ready-made conversation pieces the agent can use.

+There are two types of topics:

+### Custom Topics
+These are user-focused and include things like:

+Saying hello (greeting)

+Saying goodbye

+Starting the conversation over
+They show you how to build both simple and more complex conversations.

+### System Topics
+These are about common situations that might happen, like:

+Escalating to a human if the bot can’t help

+Ending the conversation
+They help the agent handle typical scenarios automatically.

+In short:
+Your agent starts with useful conversation pieces, so you don’t have to build everything from scratch.
+Some are for basic chatting, and others handle common problems or needs.

 ## How to Create a Topic
 You have two main ways: